Crib tradition in Spain

 The limited size of these figures, which, with a few exceptions, are no larger than 25 centimetres, makes it possible to simultaneously create various biblical scenes and scenes from everyday life in the same frame.
 The crib becomes a sacred story, which represents the childhood of Jesus in a short version.

 Manuel Ortigas Mendes (†1979) ran the largest crib workshop in Spain.
 He employed up to fifty people and exported his works all over the world.
 He has also opened workshops in Latin America.
 He worked in both folk and oriental styles (16).
 In 1978 he went bankrupt in a sensational way.
-In order to be able to pay the employees, his moulds were sold everywhere, another part was destroyed.
+In order to be able to pay the employees, one part of his moulds were sold everywhere, another was destroyed.

 Following him, José Fernandez created models for him and worked in new polychromes.
 He founded his own workshop under the trademark "Decorarte".
 His pieces are highly appreciated by collectors.